Order your signed copy of Dianna’s book, “Roswell: History, Haunts and Legends!” Foreward was written by our dear friend, Chip Coffey (read below).

-In it, you will read all that you hear about on the tour , plus much more.
+In it, you will read much of what you hear while on the tour, and much more.
 More details into the history of Roswell and these haunted locations.
-More detailed stories of paranormal activity and more locations we don’t have the time to talk about while on the tour.
+More detailed stories of paranormal activity, plus more locations we don’t have the time to talk about while on the tour.

 Makes a great gift!

 Roswell, Georgia, is one of hundreds of small, quaint towns that dot the landscape of the South.
 Located just a short distance north of the city of Atlanta, it is a place that is rife with beauty, history and hauntings!

 It is quite evident that Dianna Avena loves Roswell.
 She makes her home there with her family and she operates the Roswell Ghost Tour, a labor of love that acquaints visitors not only with the town’s rich history, but also with its reportedly haunted reputation.

 I first took the Roswell Ghost Tour during the fall of 2006.
 The autumn night was damp, chilly and overcast.
 A brisk wind sang through giant oak trees and autumn leaves danced and rustled all around.
 What a perfect evening to hear about spirits and visit haunted places!

 Dianna led our group, numbering about twenty to twenty-five, on a mile-long journey through Roswell.
 Not only is she a breathtakingly beautiful lady, she is eloquent as well, and her passion for Roswell’s history and its ghosts is instantly apparent.

 The visit to Founders Cemetery is especially spooky, and ending the tour at “The Creepy House” left me feeling like I had certainly “met” some of the specters that haunt Roswell.